 After discussing the proposed containment dike design with CPRA, it was recommended by CPRA to rerun the stability analysis of the containment dike.
-GeoEngineers ran the stability analysis using 0' mudline elevation and a 5' elevation of the containment dike.
-Due to the mud line of -2 feet for the open-water sections and a 3.5' foot elevation for fill height that place the containment dike outside the range of slope stability analysis conducted by GeoEngineers.
-Also NRCS and CPRA wanted to determine if geotechnical fabric would allow for a greater stability of containment dike to be used with a marsh fill of 3.5' and any areas that could require alternative containment dike.
-CPRA analyzed the containment dike for slope stability at an elevation of 4.5 with 4H: 1V slope and 5 foot crown.
-Based on the analysis of the containment dike the factor of safety for stability is 1.95 during construction of containment dike and 1.295 once the fill has been pumped into the cell.
-During construction of the dike using geotextile fabric at an elevation of 0.8' was recommend based on the analysis.
-From CPRA's Slope Stability analysis the containment dikes would be stable for elevation under 3.5'.
-The information was use to insure initial stability of containment dike in water sections and more analysis will need to be conducted and finalized prior to 95% design review meeting.
-See Appendix F for stability runs.
+GeoEngineers ran the stability analysis using -2' mudline elevation and a +5.5' elevation of the containment dike.
+Also, NRCS and CPRA wanted to determine if geotechnical fabric would allow for a greater stability of containment dike to be used with a marsh fill of 3.0' and any areas that could require alternative containment dike.
+CPRA performed preliminary analyzes of the containment dike for slope stability at an elevation of 4.5 with 4H: 1V slope and 5 foot crown.
+Based on the analysis of the containment dike, the factor of safety for stability is 1.95 during construction of containment dike and 1.295 once the fill has been pumped into the cell.
+During construction of the dike using geotextile fabric at an elevation of 0.8'was recommend based on the analysis.
+During analysis of the containment dike Average end method was used along with the elevation station report produced by AutoCAD to determine the volume of material needed to construct the containment dike.
+The volume calculated was 120,538 cubic vards of material.
+The calculations can be found in Appendix F, Design Calculations.
+Other calculations used to determine containment dike volume can also be found in appendix F. The elevation and use of Geotextile fabric as reinforcement is described in the Section 7.4.